blackPantherOS/encfs-password-recover/README.md

 -	Test generator with demo key
 -	Go to step 2.) and skip b.)
 -    b.)
 Add your know word to KNOWWORDS file
--	See: encfs-password-genrandom.sh -h and user this tool
+-	See: encfs-password-genrandom.sh -h and use this tool
 -	Run encfs-password-genrandom.sh 10000 10 > ownpasslist
 -	Skip 2.)